w3c/wcag3/guidelines/terms/non-interactive-element.md

 title: Non-interactive element
 ---

-part of the interface that does not respond to user input and does not include sub-parts
+:term[elemet] that does not respond to user input and does not include sub-parts

 :::example
 Text, an image, a video, and if they have no sub-elements: a paragraph, list item, and table cell.